atick-faisal/label-studio/docs/source/guide/signup.md

 LABEL_STUDIO_USER_TOKEN=<token-at-least-5-chars>
 ```

-Once set, you can start Label Studio and log in with the username and password that you set as environment variables.
+Once set, you can start Annotation Hub and log in with the username and password that you set as environment variables.